Phase transition and asymptotic behaviour of flocking Cucker-Smale model: Some additional properties of D0

-{\bf Acknowledgments} This work has been supported by the Project EFI ANR-17-CE40-0030 of the French National Research Agency.\\ { \copyright\,2019 by the author.
+{\bf Acknowledgments} This work has been supported by the Project EFI ANR-17-CE40-0030 of the French National Research Agency.
+The author thanks J. Tugaut and A.Frouvelle for the comments and suggestions which have led to significant improvements of the results.\\ { \copyright\,2019 by the author.
 This paper may be reproduced, in its entirety, for non-commercial purposes.}